 Find out more about studying at a prestigious university that is both intellectually and culturally stimulating.

 Our International Relations Office provides support before you arrive and throughout your studies.

-We visit Japan twice a year in the Autumn and Spring to meet with prospective students, parents, school counsellors and university staff to advise on the opportunities we have to offer.
+We visit Japan twice a year in the Autumn and Spring to meet with prospective students, parents, school counsellors, university staff, ministries, and employers, to advise on the opportunities we have to offer.

 Our International Student Advice Team support all our international students during their studies.
 They have drop-in sessions or appointments on campus and have a number of useful services available: